belauzas/pirple-home-work-2/docs/cart-api.md

 **Requires:**

 - authentication token in header
-- JSON payload, representing a user's object with a fields to update
+- JSON payload, representing a cart's object with a fields to update

 Example request payload